mxw/mxawng/_posts/2012-06-04-some-practice-with-javascript.md

 attempts, all I achieved was a pleasant and nostalgic sense of familiarity whenever I looked over Mozilla's JS references.

-[Carl](http://avtok.com) suggested that I duplicate a js1k submission, so here's my simplified clone of [this pong game](http://js1k.com/2010-first/demo/41) from the first js1k---simplified in the sense that it is less flashy.
+My friend [Carl][1] suggested that I duplicate a js1k submission, so here's my simplified clone of [this pong game][2] from the first js1k---simplified in the sense that it is less flashy.
 It is, of course, many more bytes.

+The purple paddles are controlled by the `a` and `q` keys; the turquoise paddles, by the `p` and `l` keys.

 <canvas id="c" class="jsdemo" width="798" height="450">
   Your browser does not support the <code>&lt;canvas&gt;</code> tag!